*If your integration is already configured and you want to learn about the actual usage of the integration, please go here*

 Note: In case you are not allowed to configure integrations by using application links, use the basic authentication method (less preferred) instead where username and password will be used.

 Create a WebHook in Jira

-- Go to Jira - Settings - System - Webhook
+Go to Jira - Administration (Settings) - System - scroll down to Webhook

-- Paste the WebHook URL you got on step 3 (from PractiTest's side)
+- Paste the WebHook URL you got on the Integration Settings screen in PractiTest